Cross-Border Proceedings in Family Law Matters before National Courts and CJEU

-This project aims to identify difficulties in the application of the BIIbis experienced by national courts and to offer best practices in dealing with them.
-The purpose is to enhance the efficiency and consistency in the application and interpretation of the BIIbis and thereby to contribute to its correct and consistent implementation.
-At the same time, the project intends to offer guidance and recommendations on how to deal with the problems encountered and particularly by suggesting amendments to the BIIbis.
-Within that context, it is examined whether introducing a certain degree of party autonomy would be a suitable tool to remedy the existing shortcomings and to find the most appropriate approach in accommodating party autonomy in the BIIbis.
-Also, it is analysed to what extent the legal approaches applied in a number of other private international law instruments regulating family law issues may prove useful when revising the BIIbis for the sake of achieving the synergy of private international law instruments on family law matters.
-Within that framework, it seeks to examine the relevance of the Regulation (EU) 606/2013 in the context of measures requested in legal proceedings in family matters.
+This project aimed to identify difficulties in the application of the BIIbis experienced by national courts and to offer best practices in dealing with them.
+The purpose was to enhance the efficiency and consistency in the application and interpretation of the BIIbis and thereby to contribute to its correct and consistent implementation.
+At the same time, the project intended to offer guidance and recommendations on how to deal with the problems encountered and particularly by suggesting amendments to the BIIbis.
+Within that context, it was examined whether introducing a certain degree of party autonomy would be a suitable tool to remedy the existing shortcomings and to find the most appropriate approach in accommodating party autonomy in the BIIbis.
+Also, it was analysed to what extent the legal approaches applied in a number of other private international law instruments regulating family law issues may prove useful when revising the BIIbis for the sake of achieving the synergy of private international law instruments on family law matters.
+Within that framework, the project examined the relevance of the Regulation (EU) 606/2013 in the context of measures requested in legal proceedings in family matters.

 Analytical and Comparative Research

-In order to achieve the objectives, this project combines extensive analytical and comparative research.
-It analyses EU legislation and case law, as well as the practice of national courts of the EU Member States and literature in the field.
-The research also includes an analysis of National Reports of all EU Member States, which were submitted by National Reporters in accordance with the Questionnaire distributed to them.
+In order to achieve the objectives, this project combined extensive analytical and comparative research.
+It analysed EU legislation and case law, as well as the practice of national courts of the EU Member States and literature in the field.
+The research also included an analysis of National Reports of all EU Member States, which were submitted by National Reporters in accordance with the Questionnaire distributed to them.

 On 10 November 2017, a Conference was organised by Utrecht University entitled 'Enhancing the efficiency of the Brussels IIbis Regulation'.
 The Conference, which took place in Utrecht, gathered family law experts from various EU Member States who productively discussed the draft of the Recommendations (see below) and other issues arising in the context of the BIIbis.
 The event served as a useful tool for the dissemination of knowledge and the exchange of ideas.
 The Conference programme can be found here.

-This research is conducted by the T.M.C.
+This research was conducted by the T.M.C.
 Asser Instituut in cooperation with Utrecht University, International Legal Institute, Ghent University, and the University of Valencia.
-Project Leader and Academic Coordinator is Prof. Dr. Vesna Lazic, Senior Researcher at the Asser Institute and Associate Professor at Utrecht University.
+Project team members were:

 - Jacqueline Gray (Utrecht University)